-Sometimes we can use computers for days, weeks, or even years before we run across what seems like a simple task — only to realize then we have no clue how to do it.
-You may know this feeling, for example, if you’ve recently discovered there are some programs on your Mac that you want to delete.
+Sometimes we can use computers for days, weeks, or even years before we run across what seems like a simple task, only to realize that we have no clue how to do it.
+You may know this feeling if you’ve recently discovered there are some programs on your Mac that you want to delete, for example.

 This method applies to pretty much any app you’ve downloaded from the Mac App Store.
 If you’re looking to uninstall one of these apps from your system, here’s the quickest and most efficient way to go about it.

 Step 1: Head over to the Dock and look for an option that says Launchpad — the icon shows a silver rocket ship.
 You can also find it through the dedicated Launchpad key (F4, or the button with the rows of icons on the Touch Bar) or by doing a four-finger pinch together on the Apple trackpad.

 Step 2: Once open, Launchpad will replace any current windows with a grid of apps.
 You can view, open, and rearrange apps here if you want, but for now you’re mostly using Launchpad as a tool for deleting unwanted software.

 Step 3: Click the app you want to delete and hold until the icon starts to jiggle.
 If you’ve ever used iOS, you know what this is about — the jiggle motion indicates that an app is ready to be moved or deleted.

 Step 4: When the icon starts jiggling, you should see an “X” appear in the upper-left corner of each icon.
 Now, simply click this button and confirm your decision with the Delete button to rid your machine of the app in question.

 That’s it!
 Also, don’t worry about accidentally deleting an app that you want to keep.
 You can reinstall any of the apps you’ve deleted — without having to pay for them again — by going to the App Store and downloading them as you normally would.